maartenparmentier/ziggu-exercise/README.md

 Coming from Ember, the biggest mental shift was the removal of 2-way-bindings and the fact that there are less conventions.
 I'm not sure if I wrote my components according to best practises of the community or Ziggu's internal rules.

+Writing tests was quite nice as well.
+Since I used QUnit for Ember, I had to get used a bit to what was coming from Jest and what was coming from `vue-test-utils`.

 Overall, I had a pretty good time writing this small app.
 It was fun to start with zero Vue knowledge and ending up with a small working app in a matter of hours.

 #### Building the app